A project of the

 There are a number of special properties of the number 9.
 This session will look at these properties and other properties of our number system such as "casting out nines" and doing number tricks.

-Prerequisite: Can be adapted to various levels.
+Can be adapted to various levels.

 Length of Presentation: 40 – 80 minutes

-"Math Like an
+Like an Egyptian"

 Four thousand years ago the Egyptians were writing numbers and doing mathematics.
 Try out some of the computational methods they used and look at some of the problems they did.